PG Medicine in Germany

 - We need to pay a lot of money per year to pursue a PG medicine course in your home country, whereas there are no fees to be paid to the German teaching hospitals – it’s free of charge.

 - You can choose any specialisation here in Germany and that’s not the case in your home country, where you may end up compromising with any field of specialisation which is available.

-- You will earn well while on your PG Medicine in Germany, approximately 5,500.EUR per month, and that’s a huge amount compared to the salary in your home country.
+- You will earn well while on your PG Medicine and Dentistry in Germany, approximately 5,500.EUR per month, and that’s a huge amount compared to the salary in your home country.